When looking at the vast array of Bibles, many Christians wonder how to select the best one for them.

 These essentially literal translations preserve the father’s somewhat confusing statement basically as he said it.
 When the father said, “I believe; help my unbelief,” did he mean that he wanted Jesus to help him overcome his unbelief or was he affirming that he already believed and wanted even more faith?
 We don’t know for sure, but it’s something we need to grapple with when we read the text.
 However, notice how dynamic equivalent translations and free paraphrases deal with this verse.

-“Immediately the boy’s father exclaimed, “I do believe; helps me overcome my unbelief!”
+“Immediately the boy’s father exclaimed, “I do believe; help me overcome my unbelief!”
 (NIV).

 “Right away the boy’s father shouted, ‘I do have faith!
 Please help me to have even more’” (CEV).